 farmers in the United States lost roughly \$326 billion worth of acreage during the 20th century.
 Land loss is a contributor to the racial wealth gap in the United States and an issue that has marred the relationship between the U.S. Department of Agriculture (USDA) and minority farmers.
-Wasson said that FSA could help by implementing a standardized and clarifying their processes.
-The biggest challenge is knowing what's available," Wasson said.
-She said she felt overwhelmed and became frustrated many times because there was not a standard operating procedure.
+Wasson said that FSA could help by implementing a standardized process.